 Another area commonly affected by joint pain in dressage horses is within the two lower hock joints (the Centrodistal and the Tarsometatarsal joints).
 These are low motion joints which take a considerable load during common dressage movements.
 When any joint inflammation arises it causes pain and can lead to varying levels of lameness.

 Bone spavin is a term used for osteoarthritis and pain in the distal intertarsal and tarsometatarsal joints of the hock and is often found in dressage horses.
 Bone spavin may cause overt lameness or poor performance.
 Horses with this condition may have an expressive free trot, but a poor canter, and in particular have problems in more collected gaits, where there is increased loading of the hock.

 Common treatments to support dressage horses

-In the discipline of dressage the horses leg definition and gait are of extreme importance.
+In the discipline of dressage, the horse’s leg definition and gait are of extreme importance.
 Ensuring the horse is supple and as flexible as possible is of great importance.
-Many riders manage their horse with joint supplements, a controlled and balance diet and regular rest and rehabilitation.
+Many riders manage their horse with joint supplements, a controlled and balanced diet and regular rest and rehabilitation.

 Treatments for the most common health issues in dressage horses are varied and range from conservative to more aggressive forms of treatment, depending on the symptom.
 They can involve a change of work surface, shoeing, various medications, and surgery.

 Rest is the foundation of treatment for suspensory ligament injuries, often found within dressage.
-The pain associated with suspensory ligament injuries is often transient and short lived.
+The pain associated with suspensory ligament injuries is often transient and short-lived.
 It is common in short term injuries that the horse may “look and feel better” and may be returned to work only to have the lameness return.
-A rest period of three months would be typical for relatively moderate injuries, with more sever cases taking up to eighteen months or surgery.
+A rest period of three months would be typical for relatively moderate injuries, with more severe cases taking up to eighteen months or surgery.

 More degenerative issues such as osteoarthritis are often treated with anti-inflammatory medications and using holistic approaches such as magnetic technology.